 The Role of Accountability

 The changes which are taking place in the healthcare sector also means that liability has shifted from those in management positions to virtually everyone working in your establishment.
-The staff also needs to understand that many times the person receiving health care isn’t the one paying for it.
-This means that as you focus on the patient, you need your experts to understand how to deal with insurance service providers, sponsors, and other business management partners.
+Healthcare providers need to get their own insurance in the case of an accident that renders them unable to perform their duties.
+The staff also needs to understand that many times the person receiving health care isn’t the one paying for it and the different types of health insurance will cover different things.
+Since this is the case, this means that as the healthcare professional, you need to focus on the patient and you need have experts who understand how to deal with insurance service providers, sponsors, and other business management partners deal with the rest.

 Soon, the success of a healthcare business will be based on the value of service provided.
 To succeed, you need to ensure that your staff understands this business model and that it is implemented correctly when the time comes.